mdnavidiqbal/hotline_contact/README.md

 #### Question 4 : What is Event Delegation in JavaScript?
 Why is it useful?

 - Answer : Event Delegation uses a single parent listener to handle events from multiple children, improving performance and supporting dynamic elements.

+#### Question 4 : What is the difference between preventDefault() and stopPropagation() methods?

+- Answer : 1."preventDefault()" stops the browser's default action for an event (like following a link).
+2."stopPropagation()" stops the event from bubbling up the DOM tree to parent elements.
+They control different aspects of event handling.